The Power of One Clean Qubit in Supervised Machine Learning: PRELIMINARIES

-One can find the change of coherence for the control qubit defined as $\Delta C=C(\rho_{in})-C(\rho_{f})$ with $\rho_{in}$ and $\rho_{f}$ as input and output state for the control qubit, respectively.
-From Eq.(\ref{rhof}) and Eq.(\ref{cohdef}) we obtain~\cite{ma2016converting}
+where $S(\rho)=-\text{tr}(\rho\text{log}\rho)$ is the von Neumann entropy and $\rho_{\text{diag}}$ is the diagonal part of $\rho$.
+One can find the change of coherence for the control qubit defined as $\Delta C=C(\rho_{in,c})-C(\rho_{f,c})$ with $\rho_{in,c}$ and $\rho_{f,c}$ as input and output state for the control qubit, respectively.
+The input state of the control qubit can be obtained by tracing out the Eq.~\ref{rhoin} (See Eq.S1 in supplementary material).
+Using Eq.
+S1 and Eq.\ref{rhoc} in Eq.(\ref{cohdef}) one obtains~\cite{park2018noise}